Interested in volunteering with us? Here are some of the most commonly asked questions about volunteering at the Greater Cleveland Food Bank.

 Volunteers do not need to bring any paperwork to the Food Bank unless they require their own community service documentation for school or court.
 All registration and scheduling should be completed online before your first visit to the Greater Cleveland Food Bank.

 Is there a dress code for volunteers?

 Volunteers are required to wear closed-toed shoes with closed-heels (volunteers wearing flip-flops or clogs will not be allowed to participate in any volunteer activities).
 Comfortable shoes and comfortable work clothes are recommended.
-Volunteers working in the kitchen will also be asked to remove all jewelry other than a plain wedding band.
-Volunteers wearing nail-polish are not permitted to volunteer inside the kitchen.

 What types of volunteer opportunities does the Food Bank offer?

 The Greater Cleveland Food Bank offers a variety of projects that assist with our Repack, Kitchen, and Distribution efforts. to learn more about each of the available project areas, CLICK HERE!